takumi3488/ccusage-multi-devices/README.md

 ## Usage

 ```
 bunx ccumd                                                   # Display daily usage
-bunx ccumd --graph 10d            # Display a graph of usage for the last 10 days
+bunx ccumd --graph --since 20250525 --until 20250530         # Display a graph of usage for the last 10 days
 bunx ccumd device                                            # Display the list of registered devices
 bunx ccumd device add <device>                               # Add a device (<device> is usually the Host value in `$HOME/.ssh/config`)
 bunx ccumd device delete <device>                            # Delete a device
 ```